Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 ========================

 This chapter is not a CVS Tutorial.
-It focuses on the integration of CVS with SYS\_PRODUCT\_NAME and how to use it in an optimal way in this context.
+It focuses on the integration of CVS with |SYSPRODUCTNAME| and how to use it in an optimal way in this context.
 If you are not familiar with the CVS version control system look at the CVS references (see ?).